CristinaOsorio/movies-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

+## Configuration Additional

+Create an account on  [TheMoviedb](https://www.themoviedb.org) Follow the steps for the creation of the api key on the page [TheMovieDB - Getting Started](https://developers.themoviedb.org/3/getting-started/introduction)
+Enter the api key in the directory enviroment -> enviroment.ts section with name apiKey

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.